Your brand is the relationship you build with your audience. The experience you create. The way your clients feel about you.

 A brand strategy is a plan for how you will build the brand you want to own.
 It is driven by a brand goal and outlines the core foundation components that must be kept consistent in order to create cohesive branding.

 (Confused about the distinction between “a brand” and “branding”?
 Check out: What is branding and why is it important?)

 A good brand strategy also considers the audience of your brand and how your brand will relate to them.
 As you define your values, your purpose and the attributes of your brand (more on that below), think about how it helps to create a strong connection between your brand and your target market.

 Following are just a few examples of goals you can focus on.
 No matter what kind of business-related aims you may have, strengthening your brand will help you close in on them.
 These are some of the ways you can do that.

 This is about improving the recognisability of your brand and it helps with “getting your name out there”.
 This is what you want to do when you’re establishing your business in a new industry, or aiming to gain a wider reach in the market.

-For raising brand awareness, having a consistent message and identity design throughout your marketing is critical.
+For raising brand awareness, having a consistent message and identity design throughout your marketing is crucial.
 It takes multiple impressions before a person will start to take note of your brand and you want to make sure they can make a connection between those impressions.
 There should be a clear uniformity in the look, sound and feel of your branding.

 Earning brand loyalty